Where do I find information on sex offenders in Oregon?

 tools and independent sexual offense-specific evaluations performed by

 certified clinical experts in sexual offense risk assessment.
+The methodologies can be found in the Board's administrative rules.
 This assessment

 When will registrants be assessed?